 Pro tip: Friends and family can become ordained to officiate your elopement for free online through the Universal Life Church!

 Only want an elopement with just the two of you?
 I’m ordained to officiate ceremonies!
 As for the witnesses?
-Well, hikers on trails and tourists are always more than happy to sign your marriage license!
+Hikers on trails and tourists are always more than happy to sign your marriage license!

-Most locations in the North Cascades can comfortably hold up to 15 guests.
-The same goes for locations in Mt.
-Baker.
-However, certain areas like the base of Bagley Lakes can only hold 3, where other locations, like a mountaintop, can hold up to 30-50.
+Most locations in North Cascades National Park only allow up to 12 guests.
+However, certain areas like the base of Bagley Lakes can only hold 4, whereas other locations, like a mountaintop, can hold up to 30-50.
 Always ask your photographer and the park what would be realistic.
 The less guests you bring allow for more ceremony location options.
-Generally, I recommend no more than 20 guests.
+Generally, I recommend no more than 10 guests.

 Pro tip: If you don’t want to worry about your dog during your elopement, bring a friend or family member along for the day so they can watch your dog while we take pictures!